 American Correctional Association Policy, “Public Correctional Policy on Adult/Juvenile Offender Access to Telephones,” American Correctional Association Website, Amended February 1, 2011.
 Accessed on October 31, 2014 from: http://www.aca.org/ACA_Prod_IMIS/aca_member/ACA_Member/Govt_Public_Affairs/PandR_FullText.aspx?PRCode=P0023 . ↩

 For the Washington County visitation policy, see Washington County Jail, “Inmate Visiting Hours,” Washington County, Idaho Website.
-Accessed on November 2014 from: http://law.co.washington.id.us/sheriff/washington-county-jail/. ↩
+Accessed on November 2014 from: http://law.co.washington.id.us/sheriff/washington-county-jail/ (link no longer available). ↩

 American Correctional Association, 2011. ↩